bentwheel/lgbtq-retirement-meps-analysis/README.md

 conditions such as heart disease, diabetes, or asthma, which can lead to high-cost encounters if not properly managed.

-### Emergency Room Utilization
+### Emergency Department Utilization

-Emergency Room utilization is a key statistic of interest because as hospital admissions that start with the ER tend to be more costly for health plans than ordinary, non-emergency inpatient hospital admissions.
+Emergency department utilization is a key statistic of interest because as hospital admissions that start with the ED tend to be more costly for health plans than ordinary, non-emergency inpatient hospital admissions.
-Hospital organizations routinely report total ER visits on both a total aggregate basis as well as a same-facility basis.
-For example, total ER utilization is listed in the most recent (as of this writing) [quarterly earnings report](https://investor.hcahealthcare.com/news/news-details/2023/HCA-Healthcare-Reports-First-Quarter-2023-Results/default.aspx)
+Hospital organizations routinely report total ED visits on both a total aggregate basis as well as a same-facility basis.
+For example, total ED utilization is listed in the most recent (as of this writing) [quarterly earnings report](https://investor.hcahealthcare.com/news/news-details/2023/HCA-Healthcare-Reports-First-Quarter-2023-Results/default.aspx)